 Your first appointment

-In Bridgwater, Glastonbury, Taunton and Yeovil you will be greeted by a dental receptionist who will take your medical history form and ask you to provide proof of exemption to NHS charges if applicable.
+In Bridgwater, Frome, Glastonbury, Taunton and Yeovil you will be greeted by a dental receptionist who will take your medical history form and ask you to provide proof of exemption to NHS charges if applicable.
 You will then be escorted by a dental nurse to meet your dentist who will carry out an assessment.

-in Wellington and Minehead there is no reception area.
+In Wellington and Minehead there is no reception area.
 You will be invited to ring the bell to let the staff know of your presence, and sit down.
 There may be a short delay before the dental nurse can come and speak to you, as the dental nurse may be occupied with another patient when you arrive.

 In Chard, our service shares a building with a general dental practice who are totally separate from our organisation.
 Their receptionists will be glad to take your name, and let our staff know that you have arrived, but they cannot deal with any paperwork or queries related to our service.
 Please sit and wait until our dental nurse is free to see you; the staff from Chard Dental Access Centre will answer any of your questions.

 You are entitled to the following at this initial appointment

 - A thorough examination of teeth and gums, including x-rays if necessary

 - An explanation of different treatment options, that will be tailored to your treatment needs

 - A written treatment plan and estimate of cost

 - Advice on how to keep your teeth and gums healthy